fbuchinger/jquery.layoutstats/README.md

 ## Measured Layout Metrics
 ### Sample Output
-This is an abbreviated sample output of jQuery.layoutstats analyzing https://web.archive.org/web/20100630035713/http://www.guardian.co.uk/.
+This is an abbreviated sample output of jQuery.layoutstats analyzing the [2010-06-30 Wayback Machine Snapshot of Guardian.co.uk](https://web.archive.org/web/20100630035713/http://www.guardian.co.uk/) .
 Please check the detailed explanation of each metric below.
 ```javascript
 {
     "textVisibleCharCount": 10157,